life-points/website/content/posts/2018-04-17-natural-products-you-can-feel-good-about.md

 **Stretch Marks:** I only used coconut oil this whole pregnancy.
 Unfortunately, I don’t think I used it enough, so I do have some, but I have heard it works wonders for other people.

 **Shampoo/Conditioner:** I really love this product.
-I mix and match with the shampoo and conditioner to experience two great scents.
+I mix and match the shampoo and conditioner to experience two great scents.
 [Acure Organics Moroccan Shampoo](https://amzn.to/2H6z0gz)  and [Acure Organics Pure Mint and Echinacea Conditioner](https://amzn.to/2qFx1oC)

-**Deodorant**: I used to use this which worked well- [Thai Deodorant Stone Crystal Deodorant](https://amzn.to/2qETzFS) Now I make my own.
+**Deodorant**: I used to use this which worked well- [Thai Deodorant Stone Crystal Deodorant](https://amzn.to/2qETzFS) Now I make my own deodorant.
 E-mail me at lifepoints.us@gmail.com for the recipe.

-**Lip Balm:** I really like [Dr. Bronner's Lip Balm](https://amzn.to/2EUdoON)
+**Lip Balm:** I really like [Dr. Bronner's Lip Balm](https://amzn.to/2EUdoON) It makes my lips soft.

 **Bug Spray:** For some reason, bugs are always attracted to me, so I needed to find a non toxic bug spray.
 I found this- [Badger Anti-Bug Spray](https://amzn.to/2qETHVS) I honestly haven’t had a chance to use it yet, so I cannot say how well it works.